-EU: Postponed Senegal election opens ‘period of uncertainty’
+Police and protesters clash after Senegal election postponed

 International community calls for new date and transparent polls after president announces indefinite delay.

+Police in Senegal cracked down on protests in the capital Dakar and at least one senior opposition figure was arrested a day after President Macky Sall announced the indefinite postponement of the presidential election scheduled for February 25.

-The postponement of Senegal’s presidential election opens a “period of uncertainty”, the European Union has said, and the United States called for a swift new date for free polls ahead of opposition protests expected in the capital, Dakar.
+The European Union on Sunday said the postponement opens a “period of uncertainty”, and the United States called for a swift new date for free polls.

 Keep readinglist of 4 items